danvk/literate-ts/README.md

 addition to `COMPRESS...END`, you can also use `HIDE...END` to completely remove code.
 Of course, be careful not to mislead the reader when you do this.
 (This syntax comes from [pyliterate][pylit-post].)

+If you'd like to keep your source files self-contained, you can put the replacement in a code block and reference it with a `replace-with-id` directive.
+See [this sample file](/examples/asciidoc/failures.asciidoc) for examples.

 ## Command-Line Options